servo/servo/docs/ORGANIZATION.md

   * canvas_traits
     * APIs to the canvas crate for crates that don't want to depend on the canvas crate for build speed reasons.
   * compositing
+    * Integration with OS windowing/rendering and event loop.
+  * constellation
-    * Integration with OS windowing/rendering and event loop, as well as management of resources for a top-level browsing context (ie. tab).
+    * Management of resources for a top-level browsing context (ie. tab).
   * devtools
     * in-process server to allow manipulating browser instances via a remote Firefox developer tools client.
   * devtools_traits